madewithkoji/koji-vcc/README.md

 ```
 On a deployed project that has `koji-tools pwa` in the `"postbuild"` section of the package.json file, this event will fire when the PWA Install Prompt is ready to be called.
 See `Koji.pwaPrompt()`.

+- `Koji.resolveSecret(key)`
+    Resolve the value of a user's secret from the Koji Keystore.
+Secrets are used for values that are not intended to
+    be read by other users when a project is remixed.

 Get Started at [GoKoji.com](https://gokoji.com)

 ## Changelog

+### 0.5.2
+- Resolve secrets

 ### 0.5.1:
 - Starting to move away from strict dependance on metadata.json, allow for plugin PWA manifest support.